sanjeebSubedi/SongFetch/README.md

 ## Notes

+- The app currently expects an Ollama host to be available.
+- OpenAI API compatibility is coming soon.
 - iTunes is the preferred metadata source.
 - Spotify is used as a fallback when needed.
 - When metadata providers fail, the pipeline still returns a best-effort result.